fawazd/Stroke-Visual-Rehabilitation/README.md

 A 3d reimagination of the classic arcade game pong.
 The paddle moves based on where the player is looking, the same idea applied as above.

 ### Memory
 A recreation of the card game memory.
-A card can be flipped if the player maintains their gaze on the card for 2 seconds.
+A card can be flipped if the player maintains their gaze on the card for 1 second.
 The goal is to find matching cards by keeping in mind the cards you have already seen.

 ## Prerequisites